How you can take the Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

 Scoping what both parties want to achieve is essential and then identifying the 80:20 of those items.
 The objectives will be easily identified and usually around, ‘To write a joint business plan that delivers x growth/market share/sales by <date>’.
 The scope is the important part because it might be just to complete a simple one-page document showing:

 - Ways of Working

-Action: Agree the scope of the joint business plan.
-Divide a page into two, headed-up with scope and then 2 columns; In and Out.
+Action: Agree on the scope of the joint business plan.
+Divide a page into two, headed-up with Scope and then 2 columns; In and Out.
 Agree what is in scope, e.g. Discussions that are big picture and what is out of scope, e.g. The day-to-day detail.

 3. Naming the Big Project Outcomes is the Key to Success

 In our Time Management Course, we talk with the learners about the importance of having a project list and describe the daily to-do list as the wheels of a car, and the project list as the steering wheel.
 Those without a project list fail to steer towards their KPIs and KRAs, preferring to work on the day-to-day, refusing to acknowledge the big stuff and claiming that they are ‘too busy’.

 The same is true of joint business plans and the key is to define the outcome.
 Instead of writing ‘Promotions Project’, change it to a project outcome title, which could be ‘Promotions Adding Sales of £5m p.a.‘.
 Whilst a subtle change, the difference is that if no traction is made the impact is obvious – £5m lost.
 Plus, it is less likely that the person will remove the project when the outcome is obvious, and the project owner can genuinely begin with the end in mind – £5m sales to identify.